 Hello there!
 My name is Bree, and welcome to my own little corner of the Internet, Urban Garlic.
 This site is mainly a destination where I share some of my and my husband’s favourite, self-developed vegan recipes, as well as some personal recommendations on vegan personal care products, restaurants, fashion and more!

-About the food you’ll see here
+About the food you will (and won’t) see here

 I have been a vegan since 2013.
 Therefore, all of the food here is 100% vegan — no compromise.
-Most of the food will be geared toward active lifestyles, but more importantly, these recipes are suitable busy people with nine-to-five jobs who don’t have the advantage of working from home or being full-time bloggers/social influencers.

 I also don’t use labels like “detox,” “cleanse” or “re-set,” which I associate with food-guilt.
 If you’re fine with these labels, that’s your prerogative, but I won’t put them on my blog.

 I love to respond to emails as well, so drop me a line if you’re so inclined!